17szabod/DTestFull/README.md

    - `conda install -c conda-forge pythonocc-core=7.6.2`

 4. Change paths in CMakeLists.txt and DTest.c to your venv's python installation
+5. Install the CAD software (e.g. OpenCascade) with all of its dependencies.

 ## Usage